junichi11/cakephp-netbeans/README.md

     ├─vendors
     ├─...

+NewProject (Ctrl + Shift + N) > PHP > PHP Application with Existing Source Please select your cakephp dir(e.g. /home/NetBeansProjects/myproject)

 ### App Directory Name

 This plugin support only for **"app"** .

 Perhaps, can't use a lot of features if you use another name.

 ### Clear Cache Action